HaxeFoundation/HaxeManual/md/manual/types-enum-instance.md

 > ##### Define: `Enum<T>`
 >
 > This type is compatible with all enum types.
-At compile-time, `Enum<T>` can be considered to be the common base type of all enum types.
+At compile-time, `Enum<T>` can bee seen as the common base type of all enum types.
 However, this relation is not reflected in generated code.

 ---